Singers perform at the 2014 Children's Gala

-Please consider sharing our program with a friend or colleague to ensure that NYC students can continue to have these rewarding experiences through music, which help to build self-confidence and creativity in students.
+Our music programs are reaching over 15,000 students during the 2013-14 school year, with plans to expand to reach even more children this fall.
+Please consider sharing our program with a friend or colleague to ensure that NYC students can continue to have these rewarding experiences through music.